Basketball

 I take real CS coursework for fun — an algorithms sequence out of Stanford, a Python specialization — because I’d rather understand the machine than rent it.

 I’m easy to find and I read everything, even when I’m slow to reply.
-Building something, backing something, or an argument about a basketball take — all welcome.
+I’m especially interested in AI operating problems, talent systems, and unusually early bets — though arguments about basketball are always welcome.